Ericsson/dataplanebook/_sources/threading/threading.rst.txt

 """"""""""""""""""""""""

-:term:`Peer preemptable EAL threads <Peer preemptable EAL thread>` coexisting (i.e., are being scheduled) on by the same CPU core may be turned non-preemptable provided they all have the ``SCHED_FIFO`` scheduling policy, the same priority, and use ``sched_yield()`` to yield the CPU in situations when it is safe to do.
+:term:`Peer preemptable EAL threads <Peer preemptable EAL thread>` coexisting (i.e., are being scheduled) on the same CPU core may be turned non-preemptable provided they all have the ``SCHED_FIFO`` scheduling policy, the same priority, and use ``sched_yield()`` to yield the CPU in situations when it is safe to do.

-Cooperative multitasking allows for the use of EAL threads for the purpose of concurrency (e.g., to run different modules), at the cost of context switches and the significant complexity introduced by the use of a combination of high CPU utilization and real-time scheduling policies.
+Cooperative multitasking allows for the use of EAL threads for the purpose of concurrency (e.g., to run different modules), at the cost of context switching overhead and the significant complexity introduced by the use of a combination of high CPU utilization and real-time scheduling policies.
 See the section on :ref:`Real Time Scheduling Policies` for more information on the latter.

 .. _Floating EAL Threads: